 וְהָיָ֤ה בַיּוֹם־הַהוּא֙ נְאֻם־ה' תִּקְרְאִ֖י אִישִׁ֑י וְלֹֽא־תִקְרְאִי־לִ֥י ע֖וֹד בַּעְלִֽי׃

-Verses 21-22: Israel and God will “remarry”, with Israel demonstrating its knowledge of God through its faithful devotion to righteous justice, kindness, and mercy.
+Verses 21-22: Israel and God will “remarry” for eternity, with Israel demonstrating its knowledge of God through its faithful devotion to righteous justice, kindness, and mercy.

 I [God] will betroth you [Israel] to Me forever.
 I will betroth you to Me in righteousness, judgment, loyal love, and mercy.